allester/bee_detector/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 20262 images.
+The dataset includes 1782 images.
-APISME are annotated in YOLOv8 format.
+Bee are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)

-The following augmentation was applied to create 3 versions of each source image:
-* Random brigthness adjustment of between -25 and +25 percent
-* Random Gaussian blur of between 0 and 1 pixels
+* Resize to 640x640 (Stretch)

+No image augmentation techniques were applied.